syncfusion-content/winui-docs/winui/Date-Picker/Localization-And-Formatting.md

 ## Edit date using free form editing

 If you want to perform the validation after the user completely entering their date inputs, use the [`EditMode`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_EditMode) property value as `Normal`.
-Then the entered date value is validated with the `FormatString` property value by pressing the `Enter` key or lost focus.
-If entered value is not suit with `FormatString` property, the previously selected date value sets to `SelectedDate` property.
+Then the entered date value is validated with the `DisplayDateFormat` property value by pressing the `Enter` key or lost focus.
+If entered value is not suit with `DisplayDateFormat` property, the previously selected date value sets to `SelectedDate` property.

 {% tabs %}
 {% highlight xaml %}